1. What is everolimus?

 Everolimus can affect how well your kidneys work.
 You’ll have regular blood tests while taking it to check how well they’re working.
 If you have difficulty passing urine or not passing as much urine as normal, let your treatment team or GP know.

 Everolimus can affect how the liver works.
 You’ll have regular blood tests to check that your liver is working properly.
 Sometimes treatment may need to be delayed or the dose reduced if the blood tests show any problems with your liver.

 You may develop soreness, redness and peeling on the palms of your hands and soles of your feet.
-This is known as Palmar-plantar or hand-foot syndrome, and may cause tingling, numbness, pain and dryness.
+This is known as hand-foot syndrome, and may cause tingling, numbness, pain and dryness.

 Keeping the feet and hands clean, dry and well moisturised can help.

 If you experience skin reactions, mention this to your treatment team so the symptoms can be managed.